madjyc/StoryboardMapper/README.md

 * <kbd>ctrl</kbd> + click frames to add them to or subtract them from the selection.
 * <kbd>shift</kbd> + click a frame to add all connected frames between this frame and selected frames frames to the selection ("path" selection).
 * Drag a frame or a selection of frames to move them (stating the obvious, I know).
-* Double-click on a frame to play the sequence starting from that frame.
+* Double-click on a frame to play the sequence from that frame.
 Or click on the <kbd>movie slate</kbd> button at the top of the window.
 * Add subtitles to a frame or change their duration right below the image, or even better, in the player.
 * Use the buttons at the bottom of the frame to load or reload an image and/or a sound.
 * Resize the frame to your liking by dragging the lower-right corner of the frame.